Back

 … other genres?
 I am glad you asked.

 Quite frankly, I did not have the lens long enough to perform extensive tests.
 I shot with it around the Fujifilm House of Photography and on my walk to and from the apartment.
 Only a couple of hours, really.
-This is also the reason why I am not publishing a view review on my YouTube channel this time.
+This is also the reason why I am not publishing a full review on my YouTube channel this time.

 But here are the photos I posted in my Instagram Stories (@fabienb):

-Would I recommend the Fujifilm XF 8mm F3.5 for much more than real estate and architecture?
-It’s not an easy decision.
-And it’s probably down to how much you like the distortion it may produce.
-I have previously used the Samyang 8mm F2 fisheye as a street photography lens (here).
-But fisheye is a different kind of distortion, something you could use with intent as a stylistic choice.
+Would I recommend the Fujifilm XF 8mm F3.5 for much more than Real Estate and Architecture?
+It's not an easy decision.
+It's probably down to how much you like the distortion it may produce.
+Also, if you try to keep your subject in the middle of the frame to avoid distortion, you may end up with too much empty space.

 So, there are definitely cases where this lens can still shine with other genres, but I imagine they will require some effort.